jefferyschmidt/bmad/projects/30_guitar_site/tech-stack.md

 web_application

 ## Reasoning
-Next.js provides a robust and scalable full-stack React framework that aligns well with the project requirements.
-Prisma offers a modern database toolkit that simplifies the data access layer, while PostgreSQL is a suitable choice for the relational data needs of the Guitar Site.
-This tech stack enables efficient development, good performance, and easy deployment to Vercel.
+The Next.js + Prisma stack is the best choice for the Guitar Site project.
+Next.js provides a robust full-stack React framework with built-in server-side rendering, API routes, and TypeScript support, which aligns well with the project's requirements.
+Prisma is a modern database toolkit that simplifies database management and interactions, making it a great fit for the relational database needs of the Guitar Site.
+This tech stack also offers a good balance of performance, scalability, and developer productivity, which are crucial for a growing web application like the Guitar Site.

 ## Frontend
 - Framework: Next.js